Crafting A Great Customer Experience in Manufacturing

 SOLUTION: Launch self-serve online ordering with automated business rules enforced (reducing or eliminating the need for manual intervention)

 If you have broken order fulfillment processes, a web channel with real-time ERP business rules is critical to reducing customer frustration.
-A solution like Corevist Commerce or Corevist Self-Service Ordering simulates orders against your SAP ERP system and returns intelligent error messages based on your real SAP business rules.
+A solution like Corevist Grow or Corevist Scale simulates orders against your SAP ERP system and returns intelligent error messages based on your real SAP business rules.
 These messages explain to the customer what they need to do to create an error-free order.

 This is a crucial part of the digital customer experience for manufacturers.
 If your customers can’t actually check prices and availability online or place an error-free order, then the solution isn’t actually self-service—it’s just creating friction.